cran-task-views/CompositionalData/CompositionalData.md

 sides of the regression model.
 Packages specifically dedicated to compositional regression analysis are listed below.
 It should be noted that `r pkg("complmrob")` and `r pkg("robregcc")` do not offer anything essential beyond, for example, `r pkg("robCompositions")`.
 <!--
 <span style="color: red;">
-Javier: I have removed the subsequent text as I found it too redundant and referring to general things not specific of regression analysis.
+Javier: I have removed the subsequent text as I found it too redundant and referring to general things not specific to regression analysis.
 I have instead added some general comments about "why CoDa analysis" in the general introduction at the beginning.
 </span>
 <span style="color: red;">